All hunters should properly dispose of their harvested carcasses, particularly animals taken in the CWD Risk Area.

 - White-tailed Deer

 CWD was first documented in a wild deer in Alberta in September 2005.
 The disease spilled over from infected deer in Saskatchewan and entered local deer populations in eastern Alberta.
-It continues to spread westward in deer populations in eastern and east central Alberta.
+It continues to spread westward in deer populations throughout eastern and central Alberta.

 Since 1998 Alberta tracked the occurrence and distribution of CWD in wild deer, primarily using samples from hunter-harvested deer.
 However, the program will test the head of any cervid legally harvested anywhere in Alberta.

 Hunter CWD Surveillance - What You Can Do To Help